For my common mode choke addition to this antenna, see HERE.

 I used my QRP-Labs QMX+ to run an SWR sweep on various bands.
 Screenshots of some of the results are below.
 All bands were less than 3:1 SWR.

 After confirming the SWR, I utilized the Reverse Beacon Network to check for propagation.
-A quick test on 20m resulting in the following:
+A quick test resulted in the following:

 Overall, I am very pleased with the results and performance of this antenna.
 The “L” configuration is a great way to fit an 80m wire antenna in a limited space.
 I plan on updating this post with more RBN results and SWR sweeps of other bands.